carbonplan/research/articles/protocol-review-survey/index.md

 ---
 version: 1.0.0
-title: Do we need independent review of CDR protocols?
+title: Stakeholder views on independent CDR protocol review
 authors:
   - Freya Chay
   - Evan Sherwin
   - Sarah Baker
-date: 1-24-2025
+date: 3-3-2025
 color: pink
 summary: We conducted a stakeholder survey showing broad agreement that independent review of CDR protocols is needed.
 However, there appear to be diverse views on the desired scope and function of such a review.
 quickLook: Stakeholder survey illustrates desire for independent protocol review.